Chart Color Schemes

 Infrastructure

-Copacabana has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Copacabana has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly influence an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are anticipated to impact this area.
-Notable projects include Gosford Private Hospital redevelopment, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Low and Mid-Rise Housing Policy, and Sydney Metro.
-The following list details those expected to be most relevant:.
+No changes can influence a region's performance more than alterations to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to significantly impact this area.
+Notable projects include the redevelopment of Gosford Private Hospital, upgrades to Newcastle-Sydney and Wollongong-Sydney Rail Lines, Low and Mid-Rise Housing Policy, and Sydney Metro.
+The following list details those projects most likely to be relevant:.

 Professional plan users can use the search below to filter and access additional projects.